practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/Tau Prolog/README.md

 What I can already say about Tau Prolog, is this from my point of view:

 > [!CAUTION]
-> At the moment, with version 0.3.4 beta, it's advised to re-check results and returns provided by a Tau Prolog program with another, more established Prolog dialect.
+> At the moment, with version 0.3.4 beta, it's advised to re-check results and returns provided by a Tau Prolog program with another, more established Prolog system.

 <br/>